 Relocating to England?
 Learn about your UK health care options!

 All you have ever known is the American health care system which is provided by all different types of organizations.
-In the United Kingdom, almost all health care is provided by National Health Services which is funded through taxation.
+In the United Kingdom, almost all health care covers through National Health Services which uses taxation.
 To add on top of the confusion, you will be a U.S. expat and not a UK citizen.

-Here, we have gathered some simple stepping stones to help you better understand the United Kingdom health care system and what you can expect when moving abroad in terms of health care services.
+Here, we have gathered some simple stepping stones to help you better understand the United Kingdom health care system and what you can expect abroad.

 As An Expat, You’re Automatically Covered By National Health Services

-Automatically, you are covered by NHS (National Health Services).
-It’s important to note that anyone in your family, whether a spouse or a child, is also automatically covered by the NHS.
-Expat Exchange.com is a great place to look for breaking news about your new country and details for expats regarding the health care system.
+Automatically, your coverage works through NHS (National Health Services).
+It’s important to note that your family, whether a spouse or a child, is also automatically covered by NHS.

-The legislation in the United Kingdom can be found at Legislation.gov.uk and explains in detail who is covered as an expat living in the country.
+The legislation in the United Kingdom can be found at Legislation.gov.uk and explains who is covered living in the country.
 Overall, anyone who is employed by a company in the UK, live in the UK, or work in the UK shouldn’t be charged for healthcare and neither should anyone under them as a household.

-Once you arrive in the UK, you will find a general practitioner and then be given a National Health Service Number according to Expat Focus.com.
+Once you arrive in the UK, you find a general practitioner and receive a National Health Service Number.
 From there you can receive medication and advice from your GP (general practitioner).
 If there is an issue, your GP can forward you to a specialist.

-There Are Some Limitations For the First Year Living in the United Kingdom
+There Are Some Health Care Limitations Initially Living in the United Kingdom

 For your first year of residency there may be some limitations to health care services.
-According to Expat Exchange, you are limited to walk-ins and emergency room visits only and can’t receive specialty care free of charge the first year.
+The initial limit is to walk-ins and emergency room visits only.
+Also, you can’t receive specialty care free of charge for the first year.

 Once you’ve lived as an expat in the United Kingdom for longer than a year, you can seek out a primary care physician and take further advantage of the national health care.
 Some expats invest in travel insurance and take out insurance that will cover specialty care in their new country until the NHS covers them.

-It is suggested that if you have a specialty care need that you receive as much care in the United States under your current insurance before traveling or moving abroad.
+If you have a specialty care need, you need as much care in the United States under your current insurance before traveling or moving abroad.
 This situation is very important with children as the United Kingdom doesn’t necessarily have a concept of annual checkups.

 Usually people only visit the doctor when they are sick and don’t make appointments just to measure health in general.
 Before you set out for you new life in the UK, make a trip to your specialty doctors such as your dermatologist, dentist, or psychiatrist.
 It’s also a good idea to get a general checkup before leaving as well.